viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 If you trained a new model as part of this tutorial, try using the provided [pre-trained model files](#upload-an-existing-ml-model) instead, and then aiming your machine's camera at objects listed in the <file>labels.txt</file> file to see how accurately it is able to detect those objects.

-This tutorial demonstrated using the `filtered-camera` module with [object detection](/ml/vision/detection/), but you can also use it to perform [object classification](/ml/vision/classification/).
+In this tutorial, you learned how to use the `filtered-camera` module with [object detection](/ml/vision/detection/), but you can also use it to perform [object classification](/ml/vision/classification/).
 See the [`filtered-camera` module repository](https://github.com/erh/filtered_camera) for the attributes to use to configure object classification.

 ## Troubleshooting